ansys/pymapdl/doc/source/user_guide/hpc_slurm.rst

     from ansys.mapdl.core import launch_mapdl

-    # Number of processors should be lower than the number of CPUs allocated for the job
+    # Number of processors must be lower than the
-    #
+    # number of CPUs allocated for the job.
     mapdl = launch_mapdl(nproc=10)

     mapdl.prep7()